top of page

 1. Use clean, pesticide-free wilted flowers like chamomile or hibiscus.

-2. Allow them to dry completely before using in your teas.
+2. Allow them to dry completely before brewing in your teas.

-For example, brewing hibiscus tea can yield a tart, refreshing drink that is rich in antioxidants, even if the flowers were once vibrant.
+For example, brewing hibiscus tea can yield a tart, refreshing drink rich in antioxidants, even if the flowers were once vibrant.

 Comments